 The downside of the above two methods are:

-· With direct sowing in the production field the farmer uses most times two seeds per seeding hole.
-Depending the germination of the seeds there will be one, two or no plant.
-As a consequence the final plant density will be irregular and when the germination has been very good there will be a lot of double plants of which generally one will be removed.
-In this case too much seeds have been used.
+- When direct sowing in the production field is practiced, most farmers use two or sometimes three seeds per seeding hole.
+Depending the germination of the seeds there will be one, two, three or no plant.
+As a final consequence the final plant density will be irregular and when the germination has been very good there will be a lot of double plants of which generally one will be removed.
+In this case too much seed has been used.

-· When using a seedbed the plants will be dug up, transported to the production field and transplanted.
-When plants are dug up there is a serious risk of damaging the roots, while during the transport plants may dry out.
-After transplant many young plants may die back due to root-damage through which diseases may enter the plants or that plants are unable to take up enough water and nutrients to settle and restart their growth.
+- When using a seedbed the plants will be lifted, transported to the production field and transplanted.
+When plants are lifted there is a serious risk of damaging the roots, while during transport plants may dry out.
+After transplant many young plants may die back due to root damage through which diseases may enter the plants or that plants are unable to take up enough water and nutrients to settle and restart their growth.

 We supply re-useable trays for transplant production.